The Downsides of Getting a Merchant Cash Advance (MCA)

 It is not unusual for borrowers to have to refinance over-and-over again just to keep up with the payments.
 This is typically where we run into major financial issues.

-The problem is that when you refinance a merchant cash advance, the provider may use funds from your new advance to pay back your previous advance, leading to what is called “double-dipping.”
+The problem is that when you refinance a merchant cash advance, the lender may use funds from your new advance to pay back your previous advance, leading to what is called “double-dipping.”
 When this happens, you have compounding interest, and in a sense, you are paying double interest on the loan.

 Negative Cash Flow

 A majority of the time, when taking out an MCA, it is due to a need for capital at that moment.
-But what happens when you can’t cover your other expenses due to the amount needed to pay back to the provider?
+But what happens when you can’t cover your other expenses due to the amount needed to pay back to the lender?
 Do you take out another advance and “double-dip,” or do you default and risk bankruptcy?

 Alternatives to a Merchant Cash Advance